amplience/dc-integration-stylitics/support.md

 ## Ownership between vendors
 The library works by enabling teams to configure their Stylitics widgets in content not code in the Amplience CMS (Dynamic Content).
 There are clear roles:

-- **Amplience Platform**: Managing the content and delivering the content configurations to the library to load the right content from Styltics
+- **Amplience Platform**: managing the content and delivering the content configurations to the library to load the right content from Styltics.
-- **Stylitics Platform**: Loading and rendering of the widget onto the page based on the configuration from Amplience and the available content from Stylitics.
+- **Stylitics Platform**: loading and rendering of the widget onto the page based on the configuration from Amplience and the available content from Stylitics.
 All FE UX is the responsibility of the Stylitics widgets.
-- **Amplience Stylitics Integration Scripts**: These take the data from Amplience for the configuration, load the right widget scripts into the page and embed the stylitics widgets with the configuration provided.
+- **Amplience Stylitics Integration Scripts**: these take the data from Amplience for the configuration, load the right widget scripts into the page and embed the stylitics widgets with the configuration provided.

 ### Examples
 As an example, you may embed the integration on your page and you have some CSS / rendering issues.
-These would be the responsibility of the Stylytics Widgets and your front end.
+These would be the responsibility of the Stylitics Widgets and your front-end.

 Another example would be that no widget is being displayed on your application.
 This could be a result of:
 1. No data exists for this product in Stylitics
-2. There is a bug in the implementation code or code conflict with your front end
+2. There is a bug in the implementation code or code conflict with your front-end
-3. The data is not being delivered to the FE.
+3. The data is not being delivered to the front-end.

 ## Hosting
 The integration libraries are hosted in `npm` for node applications and `unpkg` for javascript use.
 SLA's and uptime are subject to their SLA's and uptime.